-Based on the above methods and the characteristics of the spatial and temporal distribution of drought/flood historical data in HRB, and following the principle of uniform spatial distribution and the abundance of historical data, a total of eight sites were determined for constructing drought/flood grade series.
-These sites are Hanzhong, Ankang, Yunxi, Nanyang, Xiangyang, Zhongxiang, Qianjiang, and Wuhan, which also possess the stations of modern meteorological observation within the HRB (Figure 1).
+drought/flood historical data in HRB, and following the principle of uniform spatial distribution and the abundance of historical data, a total of eight sites were determined for constructing drought/flood grade series.
+These sites are Hanzhong, Ankang, Yunxi, Nanyang, Xiangyang, Zhongxiang, Qianjiang, and Wuhan, which also possess the stations of modern meteorological observation, within the HRB (Figure 1).
 Among them, four were ever used in the Atlas, but the data have been renewed with additional records from the documents.
 The grade data of the four new sites were completely developed in this study.
-The name of each site is the name of the county and municipality within the basin.
-However, the drought and flood it represents were not limited to the administrative area to which the site name refers and encompass a particular geographical area around it (Table 2).
+The name of each site is the name of the county and municipality.
+However, the drought and flood the site represents were not limited to the administrative area to which its name refers and encompassed a particular geographical area around it (Table 2).

-Table 2: Eight sites of drought and flood grade sequence, and the spatial ranges (regions) they represented in the HRB during 1426-1950.
+Table 2: Eight sites of drought and flood grade sequence and the spatial ranges (regions) they represented in the HRB during 1426-1950.

-Site Regions Hanzhong Hanzhong, Mian, Chenggu, Nanzheng, Baocheng, Liuba, Yang, Ningqiang, Lueyang, Foping, Zhouzhi, Zhen'an, Zhashui, Feng, Ningshan Ankang, Xunyang, Langao, Zhenping, Pingli, Zhuxi, Chengkou, Ankang Wuxi, Zhenba, Ziyang, Tongjiang, Shiquan, Xixiang, Hanyin, Wanyuan Yunxi Yunxi, Baihe, Shanyang, Shang, Luonan, Lantian, Shangnan, Danfeng, Fang, Zhushan, Baokang 2.7 Nanyang, Nanzhao, Dengzhou, Yun, Zhenping, Tanghe, Xixia, Nanyang Fangcheng, Neixiang, Xichuan, Shiyan Vianavana Xiangyang, Xinye, Nanzhang, Zaoyang, Tongbai, Xiangyang Laohekou, Danjiangkou, Gucheng 71 Zhongxiang, Yicheng, Jingmen, Xiaogan, Anlu, Yunmeng, Zhongxiang Suizhou, Yingshan Qianjiang Qianjiang, Xiantao, Tianmen, Jingshan Wuhan Wuhan, Hanchuan, Yingcheng
+Site Regions Hanzhong, Mian, Chenggu, Nanzheng, Baocheng, Liuba, Yang, Hanzhong Ningqiang, Lueyang, Foping, Zhouzhi, Zhen'an, Zhashui, Feng, Ningshan Ankang, Xunyang, Langao, Zhenping, Pingli, Zhuxi, Chengkou, Ankang Wuxi, Zhenba, Ziyang, Tongjiang, Shiquan, Xixiang, Hanyin, Wanyuan Vanni Yunxi, Baihe, Shanyang, Shang, Luonan, Lantian, Shangnan, Yunxi Danfeng, Fang, Zhushan, Baokang Nonziona Nanyang, Nanzhao, Dengzhou, Yun, Zhenping, Tanghe, Xixia, Nanyang Fangcheng, Neixiang, Xichuan, Shiyan Vianavana Xiangyang, Xinye, Nanzhang, Zaoyang, Tongbai, Xiangyang Laohekou, Danjiangkou, Gucheng 71 Zhongxiang, Yicheng, Jingmen, Xiaogan, Anlu, Yunmeng, Zhongxiang Suizhou, Yingshan Qianjiang ng Qianjiang, Xiantao, Tianmen, Jingshan Wuhan Wuhan, Hanchuan, Yingcheng

 A total of 4328 records of droughts and floods in the HRB from 1426-1950 were collected from the above-mentioned historical documents.
 Historical documents have the common feature of "the closer to the present day, the more detailed and richer the record; the further from the present day, the less documented" (Zheng et al., 2014).
-Simultaneously, there are also
+Simultaneously, there are also sudden jumps in the number of records, which were mainly due to dynastic changes and technological progresses.